Tag Archives: Bagg

 Mr and Mrs Robert Lindsay -1881

-Early in 1914, at the age of 59, Robert retired from his long and successful career as a stockbroker.
-That same summer, during one of his periodic trips to England, he arrived just days before the outbreak of WW1.
+Robert retired in 1906 from his long and successful career as a stockbroker at the age of 51.
+In 1914, during one of his periodic trips to England, he arrived just days before the outbreak of WW1.
 His son, Stanley (1889-1963), had enlisted as a lieutenant2 with the Royal Highlanders of Canada so Robert decided to take up residence with the rest of his family.

 He joined forces with Canadian philanthropist Lady Drummond and Lady Perley as founders of the first of The King George and Queen Mary Maple Leaf Clubs3.
 Several sizeable London homes were donated and refurbished to provide for the welfare of Canadian Expeditionary Force (CEF) soldiers on leave from the front.
 The safe well organized environment provided lodgings, meals, recreational activities, up-to-date military information and even savings accounts for the soldiers thus preventing drinking, idleness and any opportunity to pursue “morally questionable activities”.
 London became their “home away from home” where they could recover from trench life, boost their morale and heal physically and mentally before returning to the front.